chrplr/AIP2015/06a_Representation_of_numbers_images_text/representing_numbers_images_text.md

 	...

-To learn more about how integer numbers can be represented in binary format, see <http://csunplugged.org/binary-numbers>
+To learn more about how integer numbers are reprsented in binary format, you can check out <http://csunplugged.org/binary-numbers>

 (@) Convert (manually) into decimal the following binary numbers:
 - 101